allenyin/reading_list/_posts/2015-12-25-Blackfin-Intan-SPORT.md

 However, `LATFS` sets late frame sync, which means when a frame sync triggers transmission or reception of a word, it will stay low during that time, and another further frame-sync during this time is ignored by the SPORT.
 After that time, if it's not time for another frame sync yet, frame sync will return to high, otherwise, it will be low again.
 Late frame sync also means the timing requiring between the falling edge of _CS and the next rising edge of SCLK is fulfilled.

-Together, this means _CS will be low for 17 SCLK cycles, or $$17\times50ns=850ns$$ while high for 3 SCLK cycles, or $$3\times50ns=150ns$$.
+Together, this means _CS will be low for 17 SCLK cycles, or $17\times50ns=850ns$ while high for 3 SCLK cycles, or $3\times50ns=150ns$$.
 This is because, when frame sync first goes low, it will stay low for 17 SCLK cycles, at which time it will go high because 17 is not a multiple of 4.
 The next greatest multiple of 4 is 20, which is when frame sync will be pulled low again.

 The reason for _CS to be low for 17 SCLK cycles is two fold:

 * Because a dataword is 16 bits, it has to be at least greater than 16 cycles.
-No matter what settings I have, the $$t_{cs2}$$ requirment will be violated, which based on how multiplexer work, will affect the value of the last bit being read.
-Since the data is read MSBit first, having 17 clock cycles would mean only the 17th bit, which I will discard later will be corrupted by the $$t_{cs2}$$ violation.
+No matter what settings I have, the $t_{cs2}$ requirment will be violated, which based on how multiplexer work, will affect the value of the last bit being read.
+Since the data is read MSBit first, having 17 clock cycles would mean only the 17th bit, which I will discard later will be corrupted by the $t_{cs2}$ violation.
 Therefore no harm done!

 * With _CS low for 17 cycles and high for 3 cycles, I get exactly 20 cycles period, making it 1MHz.
 This is one of the only configurations that allows me to achieve that.

-With this setup, the $$t_{cs2}$$ timing requirement is not fulfilled at all, while $$t_{csoff}$$ is violated by 4ns.
+With this setup, the $t_{cs2}$ timing requirement is not fulfilled at all, while $t_{csoff}$ is violated by 4ns.

 Initial testing required checking the acquired sample values.
 Fortunately, all RHD2132 comes with registers that contains the ASCII values of 'I', 'N', 'T', 'A', 'N'.
 Therefore, if the SPI emulation actually works, I can just issue READ commands of those register locations to Intan, and check whether the received results are correct.